-Sustainability dimensions of economic, cology, legal and institutional, and accessibility and technology have significant positive direct effect on sustainability of community forests.
-Therefore the higher level of sustainability in economic, ecology, legal and institutional, and accessibility and technology, the better the sustainability of community forests, and viceversa.
+Sustainability dimensions of economic, ecology, legal & institutional, and accessibility & technology have significant positive direct effect on sustainability of community forests.
+Therefore, the higher level of sustainability in economic, ecology, legal & institutional, and accessibility & technology, the better of sustainability of community forests, vice-versa.
 Meanwhile, the dimension of social has no significant direct effect on sustainability of community forests.
 The result of mediational hypothesis testing suggested that there is a partial mediation from economic and ecology to sustainability of community forests, which is consistent and have a positive effect.
 Meanwhile, there is a complete mediation from social to sustainability of community forests which is inconsistent and has a negative effect.
-Based on the calculation of the coefficient value of total effect (direct and indirect), among the five dimensions, Ecology has the biggest value (0.895).
-Therefore, it is concluded that ecology has the strongest effect on the sustainability of the community forest.
+Based on the calculation of the coefficient value of total effect (direct and indirect), among the five dimensions, Ecology has the biggest value (0,895).
+Therefore, it concluded that ecology has the strongest effect on the sustainability of the community forests.

-In contrast to the ecological dimension toward sustainable forest management, the contribution of the accessibility and technology dimension is weak, therefore, the policy implies that it is necessary to improve performance in an integrated manner in leveraging attributes of access to timber market information, logging method, and post-harvest wood processing.
-Other concrete actions are increasing farmer's participation to add value to timber and reducing poverty levels through the monthly income of farmers from non-timber forest products and agroforestry.
-Furthermore, related to institutions, the forestry office needs to improve the quality of agricultural and forestry extension program activities, namely through periodical improvement in planning for extension programs to forest farmer groups.
+In contrast to the ecological dimension toward forest sustainability management, the contribution of the accessibility and technology dimension is weak, therefore, the policy implies that it is necessary to improve performance in an integrated manner in leveraging attributes of access to timber market information, logging method, and postharvest wood processing.
+Other concrete actions are increasing farmer participation to add value to timber and reducing poverty levels through the monthly income of farmers from non-timber forest products and agroforestry.
+Furthermore, related to institutions, the forestry office needs to improve quality for agricultural and forestry extension program activities, namely through periodical improvement in planning for extension programs to forest farmer groups.